 So the results have to be both of high quality and high relevancy.
-Otherwise, it will not be useful to the internet users.
-Quality signals are sent mostly by the web users based on their behavior, and we call it off-page SEO.
+Otherwise, it will not be useful to internet users.
+Quality signals are sent mostly by web users based on their behavior, and we call it off-page SEO.
 Relevancy signals are mostly sent to Google by Webmasters, and we call it on-page SEO.

 User Signals (Off-Page SEO)

-Search engines track user behavior on a site to try to find out the quality and the relevance of the website and the pages inside it.
-There are many user signals recorded by the search engines, but the major ones are obvious.
+Search engines track user behavior on a site to try to find out the quality and relevance of the website and the pages inside it.
+There are many user signals recorded by search engines, but the major ones are obvious.

 Primary User Signals: